guarinogabriel/Mac-CLI/README.md

 ![image](https://github.com/guarinogabriel/mac-cli/raw/master/demo/demo.gif)

-The ultimate tool for developer to manage Mac.
-It provides a huge set of command line commands that automatize the usage of your OS X system.
+The ultimate tool for developers to manage their Mac.
+It provides a huge set of command line commands that automate the usage of your OS X system.
 When you run a function, the executed command is displayed and that helps you memorize each of the Utilities for future usage.

 ---